 The nursing major requires 120 credits for graduation.
 Students complete at least 51 credits of prerequisite and liberal education program (LEP) courses.
 Sixty-eight of the credits are nursing courses taken over five semesters and organized into three levels.
-The baccalaureate program builds on the liberal education program that emphasizes the development of skills in communication, research methods, critical thinking, analyzing, and synthesizing information.
-Students who have already graduated from SCSU will not be eligible to go through graduation ceremonies, but will be adding a major.
+The baccalaureate program builds on the liberal education program that emphasizes the development of skills in communication, ethics, research methods, critical thinking, analyzing, and synthesizing information.